RubyLane/rl_json/README.md

 Under the Hood
 --------------

-The yajl c library is used to parse the JSON string, and to generate properly quoted strings when serializing JSON values.
+Older versions used the yajl c library to parse the JSON string and properly quote generated strings when serializing JSON values, but currently a custom built parser and string quoter is used, removing the libyajl dependency.
 JSON values are parsed to an internal format using Tcl_Objs and stored as the internal representation for a new type of Tcl_Obj.
 Subsequent manipulation of that value use the internal representation directly.

 License
 -------